In Living Color: Early history

 Following Keenen Ivory Wayans' success with Hollywood Shuffle and I'm Gonna Git You Sucka, Fox approached Wayans to offer him his own show.
 Wayans wanted to produce a variety show similar to Saturday Night Live, but with a cast of people of color that took chances with its content.
-Wayans’ younger brother Damon had been with SNL during its 11th season, the first with creator Lorne Michaels returning after a five-year hiatus.
+Wayans’ younger brother Damon had been with SNL during its 11th season, the first with Canadian creator Lorne Michaels returning after a five-year hiatus.
 However, Damon grew frustrated with his lack of creative freedom and screen time that he went rogue on one sketch, leading to his dismissal from the series.
 By contrast, Fox gave Keenen and his family a lot of freedom with In Living Color, although Fox executives were a bit concerned about the show's content prior to its television debut.

 In announcing its debut, Fox described In Living Color as a "contemporary comedy variety show".
 In its preview, the Christian Science Monitor warned that its, "raw tone may offend some, but it does allow a talented troupe to experiment with black themes in a Saturday Night Live-ish format."
 Keenen Ivory Wayans said, "I wanted to do a show that reflects different points of view.
 We've added an Asian and a Hispanic minority to the show.
 We're trying in some way to represent all the voices. ...
 Minority talent is not in the system and you have to go outside.
 We found Crystal doing her act in the lobby of a theater in Chicago.
 We went beyond the Comedy Stores and Improvs, which are not showcase places for minorities."

 The first episode aired on Sunday, April 15, 1990, following an episode of Married... with Children.
 The first episode was watched by 22.7 million people, making it the 29th-most-viewed show for the week.